 Australia.
-No prospectus or other disclosure document in relation to the ADSs or Ordinary Shares has been lodged with the Australian Securities and Investments Commission or the Australian Stock Exchange Limited.
+No prospectus or other disclosure document in relation to the ADSs has been lodged with the Australian Securities and Investments Commission or the Australian Stock Exchange Limited.
 Each underwriter has represented and agreed that it:

-- (a) has not made or invited, and will not make or invite, an offer of the ADSs or Ordinary Shares for issue or sale in Australia, including an offer or invitation which is received by a person in Australia; and - (b) has not distributed or published, and will not distribute or publish, this prospectus supplement or accompanying prospectus or any other offering material or advertisement relating to the ADSs or Ordinary Shares in Australia, unless, in either case (a) or (b):
+- (a) has not made or invited, and will not make or invite, an offer of the ADSs for issue or sale in Australia, including an offer or invitation which is received by a person in Australia; and - (b) has not distributed or published, and will not distribute or publish, this prospectus supplement or accompanying prospectus or any other offering material or advertisement relating to the ADSs in Australia, unless, in either case (a) or (b):

-(c) the minimum aggregate consideration payable by each offeree is at least A\$500,000, disregarding moneys lent by the offeror or its associates, or the offer otherwise does not required disclosure to investors in accordance with Part 6D.2 of the Australian Corporations Act; and

-(d) such action complies with all applicable laws and regulations.
+- (c) the minimum aggregate consideration payable by each offeree is at least A\$500,000, disregarding moneys lent by the offeror or its associates, or the offer otherwise does not required disclosure to investors in accordance with Part 6D.2 of the Australian Corporations Act; and - (d) such action complies with all applicable laws and regulations.

 European Economic Area.
-Any ADSs or Ordinary Shares that are offered in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") shall, in order to comply with the Prospectus Directive that has been implemented in that Relevant Member State (the "Relevant Implementation Date"), only be offered to the public in that Relevant Member State following the publication of a prospectus in relation to the ADSs or Ordinary Shares which has been approved by the competent authority in that Relevant Member State or, where appropriate, approved in another Relevant Member State and notified to the competent authority in that Relevant Member State, all in accordance with the Prospectus Directive, except that an offer to purchase the ADSs or Ordinary Shares may, with effect from and including the Relevant Implementation Date, be made in that Relevant Member State at any time:
+Any ADSs that are offered in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") shall, in order to comply with the Prospectus Directive that has been implemented in that Relevant Member State (the "Relevant Implementation Date"), only be offered to the public in that Relevant Member State following the publication of a prospectus in relation to the ADSs which has been approved by the competent authority in that Relevant

+Member State or, where appropriate, approved in another Relevant Member State and notified to the competent authority in that Relevant Member State, all in accordance with the Prospectus Directive, except that an offer to purchase the ADSs may, with effect from and including the Relevant Implementation Date, be made in that Relevant Member State at any time: